-Surfshark is an all-rounder VPN service that works with Netflix / torrenting and costs only $1.99/mo, but does it deserve the 4.0-star rating?
-To find out everything that's good and bad about Surfshark, check out my in-depth review.
+Surfshark is an all-rounder VPN service that works with Netflix / torrenting and costs only $1.99/mo.
+For all its unique capabilities and proprietary features, it has earned a rating of 4.4/5.0, To find out everything that's good and bad about Surfshark, check out this in-depth review.

 Surfshark VPN is no longer the new kid on the block.
-I’ve seen this British Virgin Island based VPN grow from just 100 to 1040+ servers in a little over a year.
+I’ve seen this British Virgin Island-based VPN grow from just 100 to 1,700+ servers in a little over a year.
 Some of these servers even make Surfshark accessible in China.

 My Rating Criteria

 To thoroughly test out the pros and cons of the service, I’m going to test Surfshark on my 9 step rating criteria:

 - Streaming – Is Surfshark good for streaming?

 - Servers – How many servers does Surfshark have?

 - Pricing – How much does Surfshark cost?